 However, as the CCTV footage shows, even state-of-the-art safety measures have not managed to keep up with the dangerously high speeds that performance engines can reach today.
 The Mercedes G 63, for instance, can reportedly go from 0-100 km/h in just 5.4 seconds, and its top speed has been limited at 210 km/h.

 On the other hand, most industry standard tests for crash safety simulate crashes at just 40 miles per hour, or just under 65 km/h.
 Arguably the fastest crash test in the world, conducted by British motoring television show Fifth Gear, subjected a Ford Focus family car to crash speeds of 120 miles per hour (193 km/h), and the results are terrifying.
 The family car is almost completely pancaked in the process.

 According to the police, an accurate assessment of the speed at which the Mercedes was travelling on that fateful night is not available.
-However, Jubilee Hills SHO Venkat Reddy said that, judging from the CCTV footage, the car may have been travelling at speeds close to 200 km/h.
-And while a Mercedes G 63 may be built sturdier than a family car, even it was no match for the high speed crash that occurred.
+However, Hyderabad traffic police have found that the Mercedes he was in, was travelling at 146 kmph when it crashed into a Metro pillar at Jubilee Hills.
+And while a Mercedes G 63 may be built sturdier than a family car, even that was no match for the high speed crash that occurred.

 Watch the CCTV footage of the crash here: